Definition of Pejorative

 “Nothing.
 Use your head, bright boy.
 What would we do to a ni***r?”

 This extract occurs in the short story “The Killer” by Hemingway.
-Al and Max constantly harp on the word “nigger” to show not only their bias but also express hostility through their use of this word.
+Al and Max continually fixate on the word “nig**r” as a means to exhibit not only their prejudice, but also their aggression in the way they employ this term.
 It is a pejorative sense that Hemingway has shown through these characters expressing prejudice and hostility.

 Functions of Pejorative